-The thermal conductivity of uranium dioxide is very low when compared with metal uranium, uranium nitride, uranium carbide and zirconium cladding material.
-The thermal conductivity is one of parameters, which determine the fuel centerline temperature.
-This low thermal conductivity can result in localised overheating in the fuel centerline and therefore this overheating must be avoided.
+The thermal conductivity of uranium dioxide is very low when compared with metal uranium, uranium nitride, uranium carbide, and zirconium cladding material.
+Thermal conductivity is one of the parameters, which determine the fuel centerline temperature.
+This low thermal conductivity can result in localized overheating in the fuel centerline; therefore, this overheating must be avoided.
 Overheating of the fuel is prevented by maintaining the steady state peak linear heat rate (LHR) or the Heat Flux Hot Channel Factor – FQ(z) below the level at which fuel centerline melting occurs.
 Expansion of the fuel pellet upon centerline melting may cause the pellet to stress the cladding to the point of failure.

-Although the melting point of UO2 is over 2,800°C,fuel is usually operated at a much lower peak centerline temperatures (less than 1,400°C).
-This provides enough margin to fuel melting and to loss of fuel integrity.
-In general, fuel melting must be excluded for condition III and condition IV accidents as well.
-But the Fukushima Daiichi nuclear disaster in 2011 raises the safety problem of nuclear power plants to a new level in the world.
-It is difficult to predict these events and all other beyond design-basis accidents and prepare for them due to their extreme rarity.
-Under these infrequent circumstances the plant may be unable to operate safely.
-Reduction in the safety margin of a plant can cause a catastrophic failures such as meltdowns
+Although the melting point of UO2 is over 2,800°C, fuel is usually operated at a much lower peak centerline temperature (less than 1,400°C).
+This provides enough margin for fuel melting and loss of fuel integrity.
+In general, fuel melting must be excluded for condition III and condition IV accidents.
+But the Fukushima Daiichi nuclear disaster in 2011 raised the safety problem of nuclear power plants to a new level worldwide.
+It is difficult to predict these events and all other beyond-design-basis accidents and prepare for them due to their extreme rarity.
+Under these infrequent circumstances, the plant may be unable to operate safely.
+Reduction in the safety margin of a plant can cause catastrophic failures such as meltdowns.

 - Slow fuel rod overpower.
 In the event of an increase in fuel overpower that is slow compared to the rate of heat transfer through the fuel, melting occurs only on a local scale.

 - Loss of ultimate heat sink.
-In the event of loss of reactor coolant, the power of the rod decreases, the fuel temperature is only a few tens of degrees Celsius higher than the cladding temperature.
+In the event of loss of reactor coolant, the rod’s power decreases, and the fuel temperature is only a few tens of degrees Celsius higher than the cladding temperature.